 So, how do you generate leads using gated content?
 There are plenty of ways, and you are free to experiment with different approaches and types of gated content to see what works for your business.

 Here are five ways you can implement content gating and generate leads.

 Signing up for your email list is the easiest step you can offer to your prospects.
 The key to enticing your prospects to join is giving them high-quality content, also called a lead magnet.
 It must be something with genuine value to make it harder to refuse.
 The lead magnet varies depending on your business niche or industry.

-Let’s say you own an eCommerce store that sells protective masks for kids and adults.
+Let’s say you create a marketplace or own an eCommerce store that sells protective masks for kids and adults.
 The best lead magnets you can offer are newsletters and infographics.
 You can creatively discuss information about different masks or a guideline on properly wearing and removing a face mask.

 Popup is the popular method to promote this type of gated content.
 It can sometimes be disruptive, so ensure to display the form on pages relevant to your lead magnet.
 It will make the opt-in more natural.